 Of course!
-I kept the healthy salmon pasta recipe simple and flavourful and only used curry, paprika and a salt, but you can definitely season your easy weeknight dinner with other herbs and spices.
+I kept the healthy salmon pasta recipe simple and flavorful and only used curry, paprika and a salt, but you can definitely season your easy weeknight dinner with other herbs and spices.

 Complimentary additions could include ground black pepper, chili powder, rosemary, thyme, or even fish sauce.